SilvioAmaral/Mocker/README.md

 ## Node.js HTTP Server with Request Forwarding and File Saving

 The idea behind this project is to act as a mock server to allow UI developers to work separately from the backend, even when servers are down.
-It will mimic

 This is a simple Node.js HTTP server that can serve local files, forward requests to another server, and save the response to files in multi-level directories.
 It's configured via a `config.json` file, and you can enable/disable forwarding and specify server details as needed.